wdragj/wdragj.netlify.app/content/post/docker-clis/index.md

 ---
 title: Docker - CLIs
-subtitle: An organized list of docker CLIs that are useful.
+subtitle: An organized list of docker CLIs that are useful
 date: 2022-10-06T17:29:47.193Z
 summary: An organized list of docker CLIs that are useful.
 draft: false